numbat70/clyde/_docs/Content/100_EVENT_SUP.md

 order: 1
 ---

-## In the Spring, we are hoping to run the event we have been planning and delaying for a year now.
+## In the Spring, we are hoping to run the event we have been planning, and delaying, for a year now.
 It will be:
 - A community minded fun event for anyone who wants to give it a bash
 - Have kit available so that anyone can take part
-- Have a variety of individual events from fun all the way to serious racing
+- Have a variety of individual events from fun, all the way to serious racing
 - Be deisgned for spectator friendlieness
 - Our first event.
-This means it will be a voyage of discovery and any suggestions or help are appreciated.
+This means it will be a voyage of discovery, and any suggestions or help are appreciated.

 ## What the event will (Probably) look like

-[ALDI](https://www.aldi.co.uk)   have kindly sponsored us buying Race MArker Buoys.
+[ALDI](https://www.aldi.co.uk) have kindly sponsored us buying Race Marker Buoys.
-This means tghat we can set up a variety of courses.
+This means that we can set up a variety of courses.

 At the moment we are trying to design a range of courses to have something for everyone.
 So far we are thinking:
 1.  🏁 Technical Racing.
 Short M shaped courses (100m) where you race 3 laps and compete in heats